 What is a membership site?
 In its simplest definition, a membership site delivers exclusive content and benefits to people who pay a monthly or annual subscription.
 Choosing to create a membership site today means that you can offer people an important way to navigate a world that has only gotten more dynamic, with new rules that are being made up as we speak.

-In this article, I’m going to offer a different approach to thinking about how to build a membership site with up-to-the-minute recommendations that are much more relevant to a world turned on its head.
+In this article, I’m going to offer a different approach to thinking about how to build a community site with up-to-the-minute recommendations that are much more relevant to a world turned on its head.